The Supreme Court rejects Biden’s plan to wipe away $400 billion in student loan debt

 At those arguments, Justice Sonia Sotomayor said her fellow justices would be making a mistake if they took for themselves, instead of leaving it to education experts, “the right to decide how much aid to give” people who would struggle if the program were struck down.

-The HEROES Act has allowed the secretary of education to waive or modify the terms of federal student loans in connection with a national emergency.
+The HEROES Act — the Health and Economic Recovery Omnibus Emergency Solutions Act — has allowed the secretary of education to waive or modify the terms of federal student loans in connection with a national emergency.
 The law was primarily intended to keep service members from being hurt financially while they fought in wars in Afghanistan and Iraq.

 Biden had once doubted his own authority to broadly cancel student debt, but announced the program last August.
 Legal challenges quickly followed.